Skip to content

 CSV Import Export Overview

-The Verity system supports many ways of editing data objects.
-Examples include editing on the map of the network as well as editing in the provisioning object blocks.
-Verity also supports bulk edit modes both on the map with controls within each switch as well as changing provisioning from within the reports.
-However sometimes in the creation of new networks or in massive changes required to an existing infrastructure it is easier to use CSV import export functions to achieve a very efficient bulk editing activity.
-CSV files can be used to create new systems from scratch as well as handling updates by exporting files, editing offline, and re-importing.
+The Verity system supports multiple methods for editing data objects.
+Examples include editing directly on the network map and within provisioning object blocks.
+Verity also offers bulk edit modes—both on the map using controls within each switch and by modifying provisioning data through reports.
+However, in cases such as creating new networks or implementing large-scale changes to an existing infrastructure, using the CSV import/export functions can provide a more efficient approach to bulk editing.
+CSV files can be used to create new systems from scratch or to manage updates by exporting the data, editing it offline, and re-importing it.

-Verity models provisioning with a collection of managed objects.
-This collection of managed objects is used by the system, along with live network topology discovery, to create the provisioning for the managed physical devices.
+Verity models provisioning as a collection of managed objects.
+This collection, combined with live network topology discovery, is used by the system to generate the provisioning for the managed physical devices.

 Files for the managed objects include: